-New federal incident notification guidelines are effective October 1, 2014, however, all D/As are permitted to continue reporting incidents using the below guidelines until September 30, 2015.
+See new federal incident notification guidelines.
+All D/As were permitted to continue reporting incidents using the below guidelines until September 30, 2015.

 A computer incident within the Federal Government as defined by NIST Special Publication 800-61 is a violation or imminent threat of violation of computer security policies, acceptable use policies, or standard computer security practices.